 - “Baby talk” is socially inappropriate when used out of context, so children also might be testing out these social rules, finding the humor in this kind of mild rebellion.

-Once you have understood why your older child might be using “baby talk,” it will be easier for you to decide on your response.
+Once you understand why your older child might be using “baby talk,” it will be easier to decide on your response.
 Perhaps your child needs a little extra sweetness, so you can build that into your day, and come up with other ways for your child to ask for it.
 Maybe your child is just being silly, so you will decide whether to join in or strategically shut it down (without losing your cool.)

 Okay, I hope that helped!
 I’d love to hear stories from other parents who have been through the same dilemma; maybe they have some creative solutions too!